• Infographics

 This content is available exclusively to our paid subscribers.
 Please login to enjoy full access.
 If you’re interested in subscribing to access our premium content, please contact us at support@omnicoreplus.com.

-Petition for approval under Section 62 read with Section 79(1)(d) of the Electricity Act, 2003 and under Regulation 15(1)(a) and Regulation 23 of the Central Electricity Regulatory Commission (Conduct of Business) Regulations, 2023 for truing up of the transmission tariff for the 2019-24 period under the Central Electricity Regulatory Commission (Terms and Conditions of Tariff) Regulations, 2019 and determination of the transmission tariff for the 2024-29 period under the Central Electricity Regulatory Commission (Terms and Conditions of Tariff) Regulations, 2024 for the Combined Assets under “Provision of Series Reactors” in the Northern Region.
+Approval under Section 62 read with Section 79(1)(d) of Electricity Act, 2003 and under the Regulation 15(1)(a) and Regulation 23 of Central Electricity Regulatory Commission (Conduct of Business) Regulations, 2023 read with Central Electricity Regulatory Commission (Terms and Condition of Tariff Regulations), 2024 for determination of tariff for the Asset under “Transmission Network Expansion in Gujarat to increase ATC from ISTS, Part-B” in the Western Region.

 Premium Content Access